 John is a Marine combat veteran of Desert Storm and Iraqi Freedom.
-He was awarded the Bronze Star and Legion of Merit, among other
+He was awarded the Bronze Star and Legion of Merit, among other awards.
+He retired from the Marine Corps Reserves as a Colonel with extensive

 As a small business owner in Southaven, John was elected to consecutive terms as a Desoto County Supervisor serving from 1996 through 2003.
-After that, he served 14 years as the Transportation Director for the largest school district in Mississippi managing a fleet of over
+After that, he served 14 years as the

-350 buses, drivers, mechanics, and staff.
+Transportation Director for the largest school district in Mississippi managing a fleet of over 350 buses, drivers, mechanics, and staff.
 While director, 20,000 students were transported each day safely logging over two million miles annually.
 He worked in the transportation industry in the months that followed gaining experience in heavy truck and bus dealership operations, railroad operations, heavy truck and offroad vehicle maintenance, GPS/ELD/DOT compliance, and more.